criswell/torgo/README.md

 an org file entry exists for that directory in its flat database file (by default, this is `~/.torgo/org_lookup_db.json`).
 If no org-file is found, it steps up to the parent directory and checks there.
 It repeats this until it either finds an org file or reaches root.
-If it reaches root, than it takes the original working directory as the one for the org-mode.
+If it reaches root, then it takes the original working directory as the one for the org-mode.

 *Note: You can force it to use the current working directory by passing the